MaryIsbell/ShipboardTheatricals/README.md

 Encoding work toward a digital archive to accompany book on shipboard theatricals.

 # Publications related to this project
-* “Diplomatic Editions of a Handwritten Shipboard Newspaper.”
+* Isbell, Mary.
+“Diplomatic Editions of a Handwritten Shipboard Newspaper.”
 Accepted for publication in *Handwritten Newspapers as an Alternative Medium during the Early Modern and Modern Periods: Interdisciplinary Perspectives on a Social Practice.* Studia Fennica Folkloristica series.
 London: Ubiquity Press.
 In production.
 Expected 2020.
-* Extracts from The Young Idea” (Editor). *Scholarly Editing* 37 (2016).
+* Isbell, Mary.
+Extracts from The Young Idea” (Editor). *Scholarly Editing* 37 (2016).
 Online. http://scholarlyediting.org/2016/editions/intro.youngidea.html

 # Primary files